JetBrains/intellij-sdk-docs/topics/reference_guide/intellij_artifacts.md

 There are two parts to the example: the repository and the dependency sections.

 ### Repositories Section
-This code snippet selects the release repository with the first URL, and repository of IntelliJ Platform dependencies with the second URL.
+This code snippet selects the release repository with the first URL, and the repository of IntelliJ Platform dependencies with the second URL.
 The second URL is needed because this example selects individual modules.

 ```groovy